-To insert an item from the catalogue
+To insert an item from the catalog

-- 1. Tap Catalogue to view the list of available functions and commands. - 2.
-Tap a function name to select it and then tap Done to insert it into the entry line. - Flick the list of Catalogue items up or down to view all items in the list. - Type the first letter(s) of a function name in the search field to jump to entries that begin with that letter.
-To return to the top of the list, clear the search field.

-- If a Catalogue function requires a defined variable, you must define the variable before you can insert the Catalogue item.
+- 1. Tap Catalog to view the list of available functions and commands. - 2.
+Tap a function name to select it, and then tap Done to insert it into the entry line. - Flick the list of Catalog items up or down to view all items in the list. - Type the first letter(s) of a function name in the search field to jump to entries that begin with that letter.
+To return to the top of the list, clear the search field. - To access the Tools Wizard, tap et o hide keyboard. - If a Catalog function requires a defined variable, you must define the variable before you can insert the Catalog item.

-To insert a maths operator
+To insert a math operator

-- 1. Tap Maths Operators to view the list of operator types. - 2.
+- 1. Tap Math Operators to view the list of operator types. - 2.
 Tap a category name to open the list of available operators. - 3.
 Tap an operator name, and then tap Done to insert it into the entry line.